-- plastic bags or other suitable fruiting containers
+- Plastic bags or other suitable cropping containers

-- cut straw into small pieces 1 – 3 inches
+- cut/shredded straw into small pieces 2 – 6cm

 - Keep at 74c – 80c for at least 1hr

 - layer in bag or suitable fruiting container adding spawn to each layer as you go.

-Once drained from the pre-soak add the gypsum.
-Now add your hot water at a temperature of 80c.
-Once added the temperature of the water will drop hopefully to around somewhere between 70-74c, heat the pot if necessary until the temperature reaches somewhere between 74 and 80c.
-Now you can either simmer the pot to hold it at that temperature or if you want to save energy place the pan into a hay box or wrap it up in old duvets.
-Leave it for an hour or two then drain and allow to cool before inoculating.
+Once drained from the pre-soak rinse off again to remove any soap then add your hot water at a temperature of 80-90c.
+Once added, the temperature of the water will drop hopefully to around somewhere between 70-74c, heat the pot if necessary until the temperature reaches somewhere around 74c.
+Now you can either simmer the pot to hold it at that temperature or if you want to save energy place insulate the pot by, for example, wrapping it up in old duvets.
+Leave it for an hour or so then drain and allow to cool before adding gypsum and inoculating.